rayct/go_password_generator/README.md

 #### v0.1.0 - First inital Release
 - Logging Passwords to txt file, Date and time stamp with sequential line numbers.
 #### v0.2.0
-- Changed Date format to from US to UK.
+- Date format can be changed from UK to US by prompting the user.

 #### Example Log Entry: